- Emergency Roadside Assistance

 2. Deteriorated or rusted pipe, pin holes, slow leak or damp over time:

-Not an insurance claim as there is no sudden water damage.
+These instances would not qualify as an insurance claim, as there is no sudden water damage.
 Loss is caused by gradual deterioration over a period of time.

 3. Deteriorated or rusted pipe - but sudden burst/ collapse of a pipe with the sudden appearance of water: